All-Rated-Extreme-Demon-List/guidelines/025_Raw_Footage/010_Uploading_Raw.md

 ### VOD

-If your completion is recorded through a livestream on YouTube or Twitch, the livestream VOD counts as a form of raw footage, however **note that a downloadable video file is preferred.**
+If your completion is recorded through a livestream on YouTube or Twitch, the public and unedited livestream VOD counts as a form of raw footage, however **note that a downloadable video file is preferred.**

 ### Discord call